vuquocan1987/QuizzApiWiki/RESTTful-API-description.md

 </summary>

 <bloquote>
-You can get a maximum of 8 points after completing this section.
+You can get a maximum of 8 points after completing this Chapter.
 More detailed evaluation is provided after each heading.
 </bloquote>

 </details>